Protestantism: Rights and liberty

-Democracy, social-contract theory, separation of powers, religious freedom, separation of church and state—these achievements of the Reformation and early Protestantism were elaborated on and popularized by Enlightenment thinkers.
+Democracy, social-contract theory, separation of powers, religious freedom, separation of church and state—these achievements of the Reformation and early Protestantism were elaborated on and popularized by Age of Enlightenment thinkers.
 Some of the philosophers of the English, Scottish, German, and Swiss Enlightenment—Thomas Hobbes, John Locke, John Toland, David Hume, Gottfried Wilhelm Leibniz, Christian Wolff, Immanuel Kant, and Jean-Jacques Rousseau—had Protestant backgrounds.
 For example, John Locke, whose political thought was based on "a set of Protestant Christian assumptions", derived the equality of all humans, including the equality of the genders ("Adam and Eve"), from Genesis 1, 26–28.
-As all persons were created equally free, all governments needed "the consent of the governed."
+As all persons were created equally free, all governments needed "the consent of the governed".

 Also, other human rights were advocated for by some Protestants.
 For example, torture was abolished in Prussia in 1740, slavery in Britain in 1834 and in the United States in 1865 (William Wilberforce, Harriet Beecher Stowe, Abraham Lincoln—against Southern Protestants).
 Hugo Grotius and Samuel Pufendorf were among the first thinkers who made significant contributions to international law.
 The Geneva Convention, an important part of humanitarian international law, was largely the work of Henry Dunant, a reformed pietist.
 He also founded the Red Cross.

 Social teaching

 Protestants have founded hospitals, homes for disabled or elderly people, educational institutions, organizations that give aid to developing countries, and other social welfare agencies.
 In the nineteenth century, throughout the Anglo-American world, numerous dedicated members of all Protestant denominations were active in social reform movements such as the abolition of slavery, prison reforms, and woman suffrage.
 As an answer to the "social question" of the nineteenth century, Germany under Chancellor Otto von Bismarck introduced insurance programs that led the way to the welfare state (health insurance, accident insurance, disability insurance, old-age pensions).
 To Bismarck this was "practical Christianity".
 These programs, too, were copied by many other nations, particularly in the Western world.

-The Young Men's Christian Association was founded by Congregationalist George Williams, aimed at empowering young people.

 Liturgy

-Protestant liturgy is a pattern for worship used (whether recommended or prescribed) by a Protestant congregation or denomination on a regular basis.
-The term liturgy comes from Greek and means "public work".
-Liturgy is mainly important in the Historical Protestant churches (or mainline Protestant churches), while evangelical Protestant churches tend to be very flexible and in some cases have no liturgy at all.
-It often but not exclusively occurs on Sunday.